Neymar: Media

 In May 2013, SportsPro magazine named Neymar as the most marketable athlete on the planet for the second consecutive year.
-He topped the list ahead of Lionel Messi, Rory McIlroy, Usain Bolt and Cristiano Ronaldo, among other sportspeople.
+He topped the list ahead of Lionel Messi, Rory McIlroy, Usain Bolt and Ronaldo, among other sportspeople.
 The list measures the monetary value, the age, the force in domestic markets, the charisma and their market potential in the next three years.
-In March 2015, Neymar had the fourth highest social media rank in the world among sportspeople, behind Cristiano Ronaldo, Lionel Messi and David Beckham, with 52 million Facebook fans.
-He has over 200 million Instagram followers, the third highest for a sportsperson (after Cristiano Ronaldo and Messi), and inside the top 20 most followed people.
+In March 2015, Neymar had the fourth highest social media rank in the world among sportspeople, behind Ronaldo, Messi and David Beckham, with 52 million Facebook fans.
+He has over 200 million Instagram followers, the third highest for a sportsperson (after Ronaldo and Messi), and inside the top 20 most followed people.
 In ESPN's list of active sportspeople in 2016, Neymar was ranked the fourth most famous athlete in the world.
 In April 2017, Neymar was included in the Time 100, Time magazine's list of the most influential people in the world.
 In 2019, ESPN again ranked him the world's fourth most famous athlete.

 To mark the World Cup commencing in Brazil, in June 2014, Neymar appeared with supermodel Gisele Bündchen on the front cover of Vogue's Brazilian edition.
-In November 2014, Neymar appeared in FIFA's "11 against Ebola" campaign with a selection of top football players from around the world, including Cristiano Ronaldo, Gareth Bale, Xavi and Didier Drogba.
+In November 2014, Neymar appeared in FIFA's "11 against Ebola" campaign with a selection of top football players from around the world, including Ronaldo, Gareth Bale, Xavi and Didier Drogba.
 Under the slogan "Together, we can beat Ebola", FIFA's campaign was done in conjunction with the Confederation of African Football and health experts, with the players holding up eleven messages to raise awareness of the disease and ways to combat it.

 In collaboration with DAZN, in 2019 Neymar appeared in The Making Of series, documentaries which relives the significant games that helped define football's greatest modern icons, with Neymar recounting his performance for Santos against Flamengo in 2011 when he scored that year's FIFA Puskás Award for Goal of the Year, and also the film Neymar and the Line of King which covers Neymar's journey in becoming one of Brazil's top players.

-Most recently, he had signed a deal with Facebook Gaming.
+In December 2021, he signed a deal with Facebook Gaming.
 He was also the subject of a 2022 Netflix documentary series titled Neymar: The Perfect Chaos.

-Neymar appears in Call of Duty: Modern Warfare II as a playable operator for the KorTac faction.
+In June 2024, Neymar Jr. was appointed brand ambassador for Blaze's exclusive "crash" online gaming product, promoting the sports betting platform's new multiplier‐based wager.

+Political views

+In the days leading up to the 2022 Brazilian presidential election, Neymar appeared in a TikTok video where he lip-synced a campaign jingle promoting the country's right-wing and socially conservative President Jair Bolsonaro.
+He received heavy criticism for his endorsement.
+Bolsonaro was defeated in the election by Luiz Inácio Lula da Silva.